Education and Training

 Canadian Natural Building Futures Scholarship Program

-We invest in a stay-in-school program that encourages Aboriginal youth to complete 13 years of school (K-12).
 The students receive certificates and awards for academic achievement, attendance, athletics and cultural heritage.
 Every year we participate in eight communities in Northeast British Columbia with funding and time donations by our staff.
+Also, for the last three years, we have sponsored the Fort McKay Hockey Academy’s educational and athletic programs in the Wood Buffalo Region.
+The Academy teaches the students important life skills while encouraging them to stay in school.